umgbhalla/dotfiles/README.md

     cd /tmp/yay && makepkg -si
     ```
 2. Install `zsh` and set it as the default shell.
 After these steps, I would suggest running the
-    last command as `root` in order to use the same shell for both users.
+    same command as the `root` user in order to use the same shell for both users.
     ```
     sudo pacman -S zsh
     chsh -s /bin/zsh